COVID-19 update: October 5th

 - Please phone ahead if ordering prescription medicine repeats, prescription diets and flea and worm medication so we can arrange to have them ready for you

-- Please continue to ring to place orders prior to coming to a clinic so that it is ready when you get there – we will bring it out to you
+- Please continue to ring to place orders prior to coming to a clinic so that it is ready when you

 - We have put measures in place to reduce contact between people at the clinics and are also practicing social distancing on farm